pallets/flask/docs/tutorial/blog.rst

 A real URL will look like ``/1/update``.
 Flask will capture the ``1``, ensure it's an :class:`int`, and pass it as the ``id`` argument.
 If you don't specify ``int:`` and instead do ``<id>``, it will be a string.
-To generate a URL to the update page, :func:`url_for` needs to be passed the ``id`` so it knows what to fill in:
+To generate an URL to the update page, :func:`url_for` needs to be passed the ``id`` so it knows what to fill in:
 ``url_for('blog.update', id=post['id'])``.
 This is also in the ``index.html`` file above.